Acts 2:37–47 . . . Bible Study Summary with Videos and Questions

 Peter Invites the Multitude to Come to Jesus (2:38–40)

-Remember from last week's study the final punch that came from Peter’s reference to Psalm 110.
+On our summary page of Acts 2:14–36, we realized that the final punch came from Peter’s reference to Psalm 110.
 Not only had Jesus been raised from the grave, he'd ascended to the right hand of the Father.
 Psalm 110:1 indicated what was next on the program: God was to put the enemies of his Son under his feet.
 The next step, indicated by Joel 2 and Psalm 110:1, was the judgment of God’s enemies, those who'd rejected his Son.
 The impact was incredible.
 Cut to the heart, they asked Peter and the other apostles what they should do.
 Peter told them to repent and to be baptized, and thus be saved from that evil generation and the horrible fate that would someday befall them.
 Approximately 3,000 believed and were baptized.
 It's on this group of people — the multitude — that we'll now focus.

 Peter must have been pleasantly astounded to see what God had done in this situation; instead of people wanting to crucify him because of his relationship with Jesus, thousands of people wanted to trust in Jesus as Lord and Messiah.
 Responding to the question, "What shall we do?"
 Peter gave them something to do: "Repent and be baptized, every one of you."
 And for us, we must truly believe in and follow Jesus.